I’m not going to mince words here: Request For Proposals (RFPs) are a trap, they are a bad deal and you need to stay away from them.

 - Do some research on the company.
 Do they represent your ideal client?
 If yes, then go to No. 2.
 If not, toss it; End of story.

 - If you are interested in doing business with this company, contact them — but not with a proposal.
-Send a letter like this one that says that you appreciated being included in their RFP process, that you are interested in doing business with them but that the RFP process is not conducive to the way you do business.
+Send a letter that says that you appreciated being included in their RFP process, that you are interested in doing business with them but that the RFP process is not conducive to the way you do business.
 When the company sees that, they will either dismiss you (and that’s ok) or they will be intrigued with you and call you for more information.
 After all, if you’re not desperate for work, they will think that you must be pretty good, and that you might be worth a little extra money.

 - If you do get a meeting with this prospect, continue to stand your ground.
 Ask for what you are worth and nothing less.